JrVerbiest/Gait-Stride-Length-Estimation-Embedded-Machine-Learning/README.md

 ## Machine Learning Workflow

-In the machine-learning workflow,  open-source software (e.g. Python, scikit-learn, TensorFlow/Keras) and MLOps (Machine Learning Operations) frameworks [Edge Impulse Studio](https://www.edgeimpulse.com/) and [Weights and Biases](https://wandb.ai/) are used.
+In the machine-learning workflow, we use open-source software (e.g. Python, scikit-learn, TensorFlow/Keras) and MLOps (Machine Learning Operations) frameworks [Edge Impulse Studio](https://www.edgeimpulse.com/) and [Weights and Biases](https://wandb.ai/).

 ![Machine Learning Workflow](./img/workflow.png)

 ## Embedded hardware

 The selected embedded platform used for evaluation is the [SparkFun MicroMod with nRF52840 Processor mounted](https://www.sparkfun.com/products/16984) on a [SparkFun MicroMod Data Logging Carrier board](https://www.sparkfun.com/products/16829).
 The nRF52840 is an Arm® Cortex®-M4F 64 MHz processor from Nordic Semiconductor, with 1MB internal flash and 256kB internal RAM.
-The static buffer example from Edge Impulse is used to test the model on the device.
+The static buffer example from [Edge Impulse Ingestion SDK - Arduino ](https://docs.edgeimpulse.com/docs/deployment/arduino-library) is used to test the model on the device.
+As IDE, we use [Visual Studio Code](https://code.visualstudio.com/) (VSCode) with [PlatformIO](https://platformio.org/) IDE for VSCode.

 ![EI static buffer](./img/EI_static_buffer.png)